 Ozge Saatci, MS, is currently a PhD student in the Department of Drug Discovery and Biomedical Sciences (DDBS) at USC College of Pharmacy.
 She has B.S. degree in Chemical Engineering from Middle East Technical University, Turkey, and M.S. degree from Molecular Biology and Genetics from Bilkent University, Turkey.
 Her research interests include identifying the mechanisms of drug resistance and metastasis, and to identify novel therapeutic strategies for the treatment of refractory, metastatic breast cancer.

-Johnie Hodge, MS, is a PhD/MD student in Cell Biology and Anatomy/Biomedical Sciences at the USC School of Medicine.
-Johnie has B.S. and M.S. degrees in Bioengineering from Clemson University.
-He is mentored by Dr. Daping Fan in Cell Biology and Anatomy.
-Current research interests include adjuvant immunotherapies for prevention of breast cancer metastatic recurrence and biologic mechanisms related to effectiveness of dendritic cell vaccination in breast cancer prevention.
+Johnie Hodge, MS, is completing his clinical studies toward a PhD/MD degree.
+Johnie was supported on the Komen IGniTE-CD program as a PhD student from 2017-2018 and is mentored by Dr. Daping Fan in Cell Biology and Anatomy.
+His research interests include adjuvant immunotherapies for prevention of breast cancer metastatic recurrence and biologic mechanisms related to effectiveness of dendritic cell vaccination in breast cancer prevention.